 The university records revenue without donor restrictions upon its recovery of direct and indirect costs applicable to those sponsored programs that provide for the full or partial reimbursement of such costs.
 Most grants awarded to the university by government agencies are conditional contributions.
 The principle condition attached to these awards is that the university must incur costs in accordance with the Office of Management and Budget's uniform guidance before costs can be reimbursed.
-Total amounts promised under these grants for which conditions have not yet been fulfilled are approximately \$807,235 at June 30, 2019.
+Total amounts promised under these grants for which conditions have not yet been fulfilled are approximately \$879,544 and \$807,235 at June 30, 2020 and June 30, 2019, respectively.
 The recovery of indirect costs, also referred to as facilities and administrative costs is based on negotiated rates and represents recoveries of facilities and administrative costs incurred under grants and contracts agreements.
 Recovery of facilities and administrative costs of Federally sponsored programs is at rates negotiated with the Department of Health and Human Services.

 In some cases, the sponsor will prepay amounts in anticipation of costs to be incurred.
 In those cases, amounts received in excess of costs incurred are recorded as contract liabilities.
-The contract liabilities amounts at June 30, 2019 and 2018 are \$13,287 and \$12,653, respectively.
+The contract liabilities amounts at June 30, 2020 and 2019 are \$7,392 and \$13,287, respectively.